trondie/ModernOpenGLStarter/README.md

 ```C++
 GeometryNode(const int location, Shape * shape, const glm::vec3 position, std::string texturePath)
 ```
-This is for the layout location in the shaders.Correspondingly in simple.vert :
+This is for the layout location in the shaders.
+Correspondingly in simple.vert - for example :

 ```C++
 uniform layout(location = 3) mat4 M;